Bacterial strains and probiotic and dairy products

 PCR assays were performed to confirm the specificity of the designed species-specific primer pairs.
 The specificity was evaluated using 37 Lactobacillus reference strains.
 PCR products were amplified using the following conditions in a thermocycler (Astec, Fukuoka, Japan): 94°C for 10 min, followed by 30 cycles of 94°C for 30 s, 60°C for 30 s, 72°C for 30 s, and 72°C for 5 min.
 The 25 µL reaction mixtures contained 20 ng of template DNA of a Lactobacillus reference strain, 0.5 unit of Taq DNA polymerase (TaKaRa BIO Inc., Tokyo, Japan), and species-specific primer pairs.
 The optimal concentration of each species-specific primer pair obtained from the experiments is shown in Table 1.
 The amplification products were confirmed by electrophoresis on a 2% agarose gel, and the product bands were visualized under a UV transilluminator (Vilber Lourmat, Marne La Vallee, France).

-Application of the developed PCR assays in probiotic and dairy products
+Application of the developed real-time PCR assay in probiotic and dairy products

-We designed a validation test to detect 37 Lactobacillus species with PCR in a single 96 well plate using primer pairs.
-Each well of a reaction plate contained each primer pair and IPC for the detection of 37 Lactobacillus species (Additional file 2: Fig. S1).
+We designed a validation test to detect 37 Lactobacillus species with real-time PCR in a single reaction using primer pairs.
+Each well of a reaction plate contained each primer pair and IPC for the simultaneous detection of 37 Lactobacillus species (Additional file 2: Fig. S1).
 Briefly, 20 ng of product DNA and 2X Master Mix (LeGene Biosciences) were added to each well of the reaction plate containing species-specific primers.
-Then, PCR was performed in the 7500 Real-Time PCR system (Applied Biosystems).
-The real-time PCR conditions were similar to those described in “Development of PCR assays” section.
+Then, real-time PCR was performed in the 7500 Real-Time PCR system (Applied Biosystems).
+The real-time PCR conditions were similar to those described in “Development of real-time PCR assay” section.
 Our method included one primer pair in each well, so 37 wells were used for the full assay of each product sample.
-Therefore, for all products, including mixed samples, the PCR results determined that the corresponding species was included in the product when amplified in a well containing specific primer pair.
+Therefore, for all products, including mixed samples, the real-time PCR results determined that the corresponding species was included in the product when amplified in a well containing specific primer pair.